How to Obtain Work Permits for Indian Workers

 Standard Work Permit

-Once the permit to attract foreign workers has been obtained, the employer may proceed to apply for individual work permits for specific employees from India.
-Such a permit is issued for a period of one year and may be renewed an unlimited number of times, provided that a new permit to attract foreign workers is obtained in a timely manner.
+Once the permit to attract and use foreign workers has been obtained, the employer may proceed to apply for individual work permits for specific employees from India.
+Such a permit is issued for a period of one year and may be renewed an unlimited number of times, provided that a new permit to attract and use foreign workers is obtained in a timely manner.

 The process involves several stages.
-The employer first submits a petition for the issuance of a work permit for the foreign national, and subsequently files a petition for an entry invitation and the worker's travel to Russia.
-An important requirement is that within 90 days of the date of entry, the foreign national must confirm their proficiency in the Russian language and their knowledge of Russian history and the fundamentals of Russian law by obtaining the relevant certificate.
+The employer first submits an application for the issuance of a work permit for the foreign national, and subsequently submits an application for an invitation permitting the worker to enter Russia.
+An important requirement is that within 90 days of the date of entry, the foreign national must confirm their proficiency in the Russian language and their knowledge of Russian history and the fundamentals of Russian law by obtaining the appropriate certificate.

-Upon arrival, the worker is present in Russia on the basis of a single-entry visa valid for 90 days, which the employer subsequently extends to a multiple-entry visa for a period of up to one year.
+Upon arrival, the worker enters Russia on a single-entry visa valid for 90 days, which the employer subsequently extends to a multiple-entry visa for a period of up to one year.
 The company is also required to register the employee with the migration authorities at their place of actual residence.

 Regardless of the type of permit obtained, the Russian company bears full responsibility for the foreign employee it has invited.
-The sponsoring party undertakes obligations in respect of the financial support, healthcare, and accommodation of the foreign national for the duration of their stay in Russia.
+The inviting company undertakes obligations in respect of the financial support, healthcare, and accommodation of the foreign national for the duration of their stay in Russia.

 The company is required to notify the migration authorities within the prescribed time limit — three business days — of the conclusion and termination of an employment contract with a foreign national.
 In addition, quarterly reports on salary payments to Highly Qualified Specialists must be filed.